I am a Holistic Health Practitioner, energy healer, podcaster, Atlanta local, period expert, sexual health educator, and so much more.

 Brown blood can serve as another sign of older blood and will typically appear the beginning or end of your period.
 Keep in mind, brown blood can also be a sign of pregnancy.
 If brown blood occurs when you’re not experiencing your period, check with your OBGYN.

-Black Blood can be another sign of old blood and may be nirmal, but if there is any other symptoms such as itching or burning check with your OBGYN.
+Black Blood can be another sign of old blood and may be normal, but if there are any other symptoms such as itching or burning check with your OBGYN.